elad361/Airbnb-Price-Prediction/readme.md

 **Student:** Elad Shoham | **I.D:** 205439649 | **Email:** elads361@gmail.com

-A machine learning project that predicts the nightly price of Airbnb listings in New York City, built for the *Theory of Data Science* course.
+A machine learning project that predicts the nightly price of Airbnb listings in New York City, built for the *Theoretical Data Science* course.

 The project demonstrates core theoretical concepts from the course: k-fold cross-validation, bias-variance tradeoff, regularisation (SRM),